k2view-academy/K2View-Academy/articles/04_fabric_studio/23_web_versioncontrol.md

 <web>

-# Using Source Control in Web Studio
+## Using Source Control in Web Studio

-Fabric Web Studio has integrated source control management (SCM) and includes [Git](https://git-scm.com/) support in-the-box.
+The Fabric Web Studio has integrated source control management (SCM) and includes [Git](https://git-scm.com/) support in-the-box.

 The Source Control icon in the Activity Bar on the left will always indicate an **overview of how many changes** you currently have in your repository.
 Selecting the icon will show you the details of your current repository changes: **CHANGES**, **STAGED CHANGES** and **MERGE CHANGES**.